Bronto was a 15-year overnight success story. Here are the highlights.

 - Read a nice writeup by BusinessNC or visit bronto.com

-By the end of 2001, DatabaseApp was going nowhere and the day-in day-out life of coding by oneself and making no money was getting old.
-Also, Karalyn and I were due for our first baby in six months so the stakes were going up.
+By the end of 2001, DatabaseApp was going nowhere and the day-in day-out life of coding by myself and making no money was getting old.
+Also, Karalyn (my wife) and I were due for our first baby in six months so the stakes were going up.
 Not fun, even when you are still in your 20s.
-They say, “necessity is the mother of invention” and, at this point, I had a lot of necessity and very ready for the invention.
-As a last ditch effort, I simplified the product and refocused it around one customer need — — sending emails from an online database.
+They say, “necessity is the mother of invention” and, at this point, I had a lot of necessity and was very ready for the invention.
+As a last-ditch effort, I simplified the product and refocused it around one customer need — sending emails from an online database.
 Eureka!
-And then, BrontoMail was born a few weeks later — January 2002.
+BrontoMail was born a few weeks later — January 2002.

 BrontoMail was a simple email newsletter product for small businesses.
-I named it after my childhood interest in dinosaurs and some early sense about branding.
+I named it after my childhood love for dinosaurs and an early sense of branding.
 You can read a more complete answer on the naming.
-Soon after repackaging it, I fell into a few fortunate product-for-advertising barter arrangements with local newsletter publishers and started getting inquiries by real customers.
-This soon led to the first paying customer a few months later.
-Concurrently in April, Chaz Felix joined as a co-founder to accelerate these efforts.
-We re-incorporated the business as Bronto Software on May 15, 2002 and then were off to the races.
+Soon after repackaging it, I crafted a few product-for-advertising barter arrangements with local newsletter publishers and started getting inquiries from real customers.
+This soon led to my first paying customer a few months later.
+Concurrently, in April, Chaz Felix joined as a co-founder to accelerate these efforts.
+We re-incorporated the business as Bronto Software on May 15, 2002 and then we were off to the races.

 At the end of that year, we made $17,000.
-Thirteen years later, in 2015, we were making about $40 million.
-Also in that year, we sold Bronto to NetSuite, a Silicon Valley based cloud-based financial software company.
+Thirteen years later, in 2015, we made about $40 million.
+Also, in that year, we sold Bronto to NetSuite, a Silicon Valley based cloud-based financial software company.
 NetSuite was acquired by Oracle in 2016.
 Even though Bronto no longer exists as an independent entity, its spirit lives on through 300+ folks now working for Oracle.

 There were many ups and downs in the grind period from 2002 to 2015.
 It was hard.
-They deck always seems stacked against us.
-But, we pushed forwarded and eventually things worked out.
+The deck always seems stacked against us.
+But, we pushed forwarded and eventually, things worked out.
 It’s all about the journey anyway.